SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

     CMD ["python3", "hello.py"]
     ```
     - This is a [Dockerfile](https://docs.docker.com/engine/reference/builder/) which defines a container image
-    - This container image is based on the Python 3 image and it copies our hello.py program into the container and then runs it
+    - This container image is based on the Python 3 image and it copies our `hello.py` program into the container and then runs it
 1. Open the Kubernetes manifest file `hello-pod.yaml`; you should see the following:
-    ```YAML
+    ```yaml

     apiVersion: v1
     kind: Pod
     metadata: